zjwang11/IRVSP/README.md

 # ir2pw
 to compute irreducible representations of states in PW-based ab-initio packages.

-src_ir2pw_v2.tar.gz : for nonsymmorphic crystals
+src_ir2pw_v2.tar.gz : for all crystals in 1651 magnetic space groups
                       according to the CRTs on the Bilbao Crystallographic Server(BCS).

 # ir2tb